kadena-io/pact/docs/en/pact-functions.md

 *data*&nbsp;`<a>` *predfun*&nbsp;`string` *&rarr;*&nbsp;`guard`

 Defines a custom guard predicate, where DATA will be passed to PREDFUN at time of enforcement.
+DATA must be an object.
 PREDFUN is a valid name in the declaring environment.
 PREDFUN must refer to a pure function or enforcement will fail at runtime.

 ### enforce-guard {#enforce-guard}